RobHolme/HL7-Powershell-Module/readme.md

 __-ItemPosition \<string\>__: A string identifying the location of the item in the HL7 message you wish to  retrieve the value for.

-### Parameter Examples
+ItemPosition Examples
 * `-ItemPosition PID` All PID segments
 * `-ItemPosition PID-3` The value for the 3rd PID field.
 If this item is a list all PID-3 values in the list will be returned.
 * `-ItemPosition PID-3[1]` The value of the 3rd PID field, but for only the first occurrence of PID-3 (assuming PID-3 is a list)
 * `-ItemPosition PID-3.1` The value for the 1st component of the PID-3 field.
 If the component belongs  to a list  of fields, all PID-3.1 components will be returned.
 * `-ItemPosition PID-3[2].1` The value for the 1st component of the second occurrence of the PID-3 field (assuming the field is a list).
 * `-ItemPosition PID-3.1.1` The value for the first sub-component of the first component of the 3rd field of the PID segment.

-* `-Value <string[]>` The new value to set the item to.
+__-Value <string[]>__: The new value to set the item to.

-* `-UpdateAllRepeats` Update all occurances  identified by -ItemPosition
+__-UpdateAllRepeats__: Update all occurances  identified by -ItemPosition

-* `-AppendToExistingValue` The value supplied by the '-Value' parameter is appended to the original value in the message (instead of replacing it).
+__-AppendToExistingValue__: The value supplied by the '-Value' parameter is appended to the original value in the message (instead of replacing it).

-* `-Filter <string[]>` Only includes messages where a HL7 item equals a  specific value.
+___-Filter <string[]>___ Only includes messages where a HL7 item equals a  specific value.
 The format is: HL7Item=value.
 The HL7Item part  of the filter is of  the  same  format as the  -ItemPosition parameter.
 The -Filter parameter accepts a list of filters (separated by a comma).
 If a list of filters is provided then a message must match +all+ conditions to be included.

+Filter Examples:
 * `-Filter MSH-9=ADT^A05` This filter would only include messages that had "ADT^A05" as the value for the MSH-9 field.
 * `-Filter MSH-9=ADT^A05,PV1-2=OUTPATIENT` This filter would only include messages where both the MSH-9 field contained "ADT^A04" and the PV1-2 field contained "OUTPATIENT"